Rohitk69992/Handling-Imbalanced-Dataset-Using-Resampling-Technique/README.md

 ## 📂 Repository Structure
 - `notebooks/` – Jupyter notebooks with experiments
 - `data/` – (if included) dataset files or link to dataset source
-- `results/` – saved evaluation metrics or plots
+- `results/` – saved evaluation metrics or plots  (Will be added after ML Concepts)
 - `README.md` – project documentation

 ---